-- [Voiceover] Hello and welcome to Code Clinic.
+- Hello, and welcome to Code Clinic.
 My name is Kevin Skoglund.
-Code Clinic is a monthly course where a unique problem is introduced to a collection of lynda.com authors.
-In response each author will create a solution using their programming language of choice.
-You can learn several things from Code Clinic, different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.
-This month we're working on a classic computer programming problem called The Eight Queens.
-This famous problem is often used during interviews or to demonstrate the utility of a computer language.
+Code clinic is a monthly course where a unique problem is introduced to a collection of Lynda.com authors.
+In response, each author will create a solution using their programming language of choice.
+You can learn several things from Code Clinic.
+Different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.
+This month, we're working on a problem common to anyone building a website or a port, specifically merging live data with static templates.

 Find answers to the most frequently asked questions about Code Clinic: Ruby .